SEKOIA-IO/documentation/docs/xdr/features/collect/intakes.md

 ## Notification when an intake is not receiving events

-You can set notification when the intake does not receive events:
+You can set a notification when an intake stops receiving events:
 - in the intake page by clicking on the bell (next to the delete icon)
 - in the `Notification page` of the `User Center`